Pine Grove Furnace State Park

 Appalachian Trail Museum

-The Appalachian Trail Museum is located in the Old Mill Building at 1120 Pine Grove Road (along PA 233) between Pine Grove Furnace Park office and the Pine Grove General Store.
-Museum exhibits and programs pay tribute to the pioneer trail builders and hikers including Earl Shaffer, Grandma Gatewood, Gene Espy and Ed Garvey, and their commitment to fitness and conservation.
+The Appalachian Trail Museum is in the Old Mill Building at 1120 Pine Grove Road (along PA 233) between the Pine Grove Furnace State Park office and the Pine Grove General Store.
+Museum exhibits and programs pay tribute to the pioneer trail-builders and hikers, including Earl Shaffer, Grandma Gatewood, Gene Espy, Ed Garvey, and their commitment to fitness and conservation.
 The Children’s Discovery Area provides fun, hands-on learning experiences.
-The Museum is near the midpoint of the 2,179 mile Appalachian Trail, a National Scenic Trail that goes through 14 states from Georgia to Maine.
-The Museum welcomes newcomers to the A.T. as well as veteran hikers and frequently offers an opportunity to meet current long distance hikers.
+The museum is near the midpoint of the 2,186-mile Appalachian Trail, a National Scenic Trail that goes through 14 states from Georgia to Maine.
+The museum welcomes newcomers to the A.T. as well as veteran hikers and frequently offers an opportunity to meet current thru-hikers.

-The Museum is open from noon to 4 p.m. seven days a week from Memorial Day to Labor Day and noon to 4 p.m. on weekends in the spring and fall.
-The Museum is closed from Nov.
-1 to March 31.
-Admission is free of charge although donations are welcomed.
-Parking for the Museum is adjacent to the Furnace Stack Picnic Pavilion.
+The museum is open seasonally.
+Check the website for hours of operation.
+Admission is free of charge, although donations are welcomed.
+Parking for the museum is adjacent to the Furnace Stack Picnic Pavilion.
 717-486-8126. www.atmuseum.org

 Take a 360 degree tour. http://tours.360businesstechnology.com/public/vtour/display/35217?a=1